-We are pleased to announce new version 4.3.1 of our software CompuCell3D.
-This release includes multiple improvements, speedups and and bug fixes.
-For more info, and to download the latest version, visit the Downloads page.
+We are pleased to announce new version 4.4.0 of our software CompuCell3D.
+This release includes many improvements and bug fixes.
+For more details please visit our Downloads page: Downloads page.

 A thirtieth anniversary!
 Back on March 16th, 1992, François Graner and James Glazier submitted our very first paper on the Cellular Potts Model/Glazier-Graner-Hogeweg model to Physical Review Letters.
 We had no idea at that point that the method would still be used today and would be implanted in a dozen different modeling frameworks.
 As of today, that original paper (which appeared on September 28th, 1992) has been cited more than 1350 times.

 We collaborate extensively with several other computational biology tools groups.
 In particular:

 Tissue Forge is a continuation of the Mechanica project.
 The goal of Tissue Forge is to deliver a modeling and simulation framework that lets users from all relevant backgrounds interactively create, simulate and explore models at biologically relevant length scales.
 We believe that accessible and interactive modeling and simulation is key to increasing scientific productivity, much like how modeling environments have revolutionized many fields of modern engineering.

 Mechanica is an interactive particle based physics, chemistry and biology simulation environment, with a heavy emphasis on enabling users to model and simulate complex sub-cellular and cellular biological physics problems.
 Mechanica is part of the Tellurium project.